e-dyn/gloria/doc/source/user_guide/serialization.rst

 Model Serialization
 ===================

-While unfitted models can be created from :ref:`TOML configuration files <ref-toml-config>`, Gloria also provides built-in helper methods to serialize and deserialize fitted models.
+Once a Gloria model has been trained you may want to store it for reuse without retraining.
+This is useful in various scenarios, such as resuming work in a later session, transferring a model between machines, or passing it between stages of a processing pipeline.
+On that account, Gloria provides built-in helper methods to serialize and deserialize fitted models.
 A deserialized model retains all the information needed to generate forecasts based on its previous fit.
-This is useful in various scenarios, such as resuming work in a later session, transferring a model between machines, or passing it between stages of a processing pipeline.

 Serialize to JSON
 -----------------